bterwijn/invocation_tree/README.md

 The [Memory Graph Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/perm_mutable_copy.py&timestep=1&play) shows that each function call has it's own list copy.

-The [Invocation Tree Web Debugger](https://invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/perm_mutable_copy.py&timestep=1&play) shows that all permutation are generated.
+The [Invocation Tree Web Debugger](https://invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/perm_mutable_copy.py&timestep=1&play) shows that all permutation are generated in the same way as when we used immutable type `str` to represent each permutation.

-A faster way is to mutate the `list` value with the `+=` operator or `append()` function and then after the recursive call to undo this action to restore its original value.
-This way we avoid creating new lists but we still produce each permutation correctly.
+A second way is to mutate the `list` value with the `+=` operator or `append()` function and then after the recursive call to undo this action to restore its original value.
+This way we avoid creating new lists so this is much faster.
+However, now we have to take care to correctly undo each action we take so the code can get it a bit more complex, but this generally is worth it for faster execution.

 ```python
 def permutations(elements, perm, n):